sekosaidul/sitest/README.md

 ## sitest
-# This is Saidul's atest project
+# This is Saidul's test project